Foundation to sell former site of Aryan Nations compound

 SPOKANE, Wash. — The former site of a white supremacist compound in Idaho soon will be on the market.

-The Spokesman-Review reports the North Idaho College Foundation plans to sell the undeveloped 0.03-square-mile (0.08-square-kilometer) property near Hayden Lake and put the proceeds into an endowment for human rights education.
+The North Idaho College Foundation plans to sell the undeveloped 0.03-square-mile (0.08-square-kilometer) property near Hayden Lake and put the proceeds into an endowment for human rights education, The Spokesman-Review reported on Thursday.

 The land, formerly of the Aryan Nations, once served as headquarters for white supremacists under the leadership of Richard Butler.